-Business Approach Plan -- ISVs [Draft]
+DRG Business Plan - ISVs

 Much of Windows' success can be credited to the broad range of available third party applications and hardware products.
 Our Windows strategy requires that we continue to extend and evolve Windows APIs, SPIs and DDIs which will require the continued support of ISVs (includes IHV efforts, too).
+Over the next 12 months the main focus of DRG will be to migrate today's Windows applications to Chicago, as well as target new applications for Chicago.

-We are also challenged by the movement to component software, providing a real paradigm shift for our competitors to exploit.
+We are challenged by the movement to component software, providing a real paradigm shift for our competitors to exploit.
 Our initial ISV support for OLE 2 shows positive signs for our continued control of the next generation of APIs for software applications.
+This will be our 2nd priority.